lifepillar/vim-solarized8/Readme.md

 set termguicolors
 ```

-Solarized8 also works in MacVim, gVim, etc…: no configuration is needed.
+Solarized 8 also works in MacVim, gVim, etc…: no configuration is needed.

 For terminals not supporting true colors, the requirement is the same as for the
 other color schemes: your terminal ASCII colors must be set to the Solarized